 Establishing paternity is the legal process of identifying the biological father of a child, usually for purposes of child support, custody, and visitation.
 It may be necessary to determine a child’s eligibility for public or private benefits such as health and life insurance, social security, veteran’s benefits, family’s medical history, and inheritance issues.
 But what happens when a father discovers that he is not the biological parent, perhaps after having paid child support or been actively involved in the life of a child?
 What if the biological father comes forward and wishes to establish a relationship with their child?
 The legal recourse to remedy this unfortunate occurrence is the disestablishment of paternity, for the purpose of ceasing child support payments and severing parenting responsibilities.

 Assuming the role of a legal father to a child is not always the same as being the biological father of a child.
 The legal father of a child is presumed if he and the mother of the child were married at the time of birth or if he signed the birth certificate at the time of birth, or through a court order when both parents acknowledge paternity.
 Disestablishment of paternity is a complex legal matter and the services of an experienced Family Law Attorney is essential to navigate the court system and advocate for your rights.
-The Law Office of Frank P. Remsen, P.A. is dedicated to quality and compassionate representation for divorce and family law matters.
+The Remsen Family Law Firm is dedicated to quality and compassionate representation for divorce and family law matters.
 If you wish to challenge paternity, the process begins when the legal father files a Petition to Disestablish Paternity.

 In a court of law, disestablishment of paternity may be granted under these circumstances: